Canonical Decompositions of 3-Connected Graphs: Nested or crossed: analysing corner diagrams

 Suppose first that $a,d=0$.
 Then, since $(A,B)$ and $(C,D)$ cross, the corner for~$\{A,D\}$ must be nonempty.
 As $G$ is 3-connected, it follows that the centre has size~$x=3$.
 Hence we can read from the equations that $b,c=0$, giving outcome~(1).

 Otherwise $a,d=1$, since $a,d\ge 2$ would imply $b,c\le 1<a,d$.
 Hence $b,c\le 3-a=2$.
 But also $1=a,d\le b,c$.
 So $b,c$ take the same value in~$\{1,2\}$, giving outcome (1) or~(2). \end{proof}

 \begin{cor} If two tri-separations of a 3-connected graph cross so that two opposite corner-separators have size three, then all links have the same size~$\ell$, for some $\ell\in\{0,1\}$. \end{cor} \begin{proof} Suppose for a contradiction that this fails.
 Then two adjacent links have size one, and the other two links have size two, by \autoref{magicLemmaStep1}.
-Hence the centre is empty.
+See \autoref{fig:magicLemmaStep2}.
+As any two opposite links have sizes one and two but are contained in a common separator of size three, the centre must be empty.
 Let $X$ denote the corner whose adjacent links have size one.
-As the corner-separator for~$X$ has size two, but $G$ is 3-connected, the corner~$X$ is empty.
-Since $X$ is empty, not both adjacent links can consist of edges only, so one link contains a vertex~$v$.
-Since the two links adjacent to~$X$ have size one and the corner~$X$ is empty, it follows that the vertex $v$ has at most one neighbour in one of the sides of the two crossing tri-separations.
+Denote these two links by~$L_1$ and~$L_2$.
+As the corner-separator for~$X$ has size at most two, but $G$ is 3-connected, the corner~$X$ is empty.
+By \autoref{EdgesAdjacentLinks}, there is a vertex $v$ in $L_1$ or~$L_2$.
+Since $L_1$ and $L_2$ have size one and the corner~$X$ is empty, it follows that the vertex $v$ has at most one neighbour in one of the sides of the two crossing tri-separations.
 This contradicts the definition of tri-separation. \end{proof}

 \begin{lem} If two tri-separations $(A,B)$ and $(C,D)$ of a 3-connected graph~$G$ cross so that two opposite corner-separators have size three and all links have the same size $\ell\in\{0,1\}$, then there are no diagonal edges. \end{lem} \begin{proof} Without loss of generality, the separators at the corners for $\{A,C\}$ and $\{B,D\}$ have size three.
 Suppose for a contradiction that there is a diagonal edge~$uv$.
 By \autoref{submod}, the ends $u$ and $v$ lie in the corners for $\{A,C\}$ and $\{B,D\}$, respectively say.